-THE ENCHANTED CAFÉ
+THE ENCHANTED CAFÉ BUSINESS VENTURE

 A Collaborative, Multi-faceted, Creative Commercial Venture

-We are seeking a small team of innovative, community-minded entrepreneurs to develop and manage a unique commercial collaborative of synergistic businesses including a natural cafe & bar, events space, gallery/boutique, museum and gardens as well as the primary filming location for the "Enchanted Café" TV series.
+We are seeking a small team of innovative, community-minded entrepreneurs to develop and manage a unique commercial collaborative of synergistic businesses including a natural cafe & bar, performance space, gallery/boutique, museum and gardens as well as the primary filming location for the "Enchanted Café" TV series.
 The goal of this mixed-use venture is to create a community gathering spot that draws a lively, multi-cultural crowd of Santa Fe area residents and visitors who seek opportunities to connect with others for celebration, personal & community inspiration and creative collaboration.

 The front parlor of the Legal Tender could be used as a boutique and mini general store to sell arts and crafts as well as foods and wares from New Mexico.
 Some art and décor for sale could also be displayed on the walls of the café to enhance the inspiring quality of the establishment.
 The large open areas around the train station nearby could lend themselves to outdoor events and offer the perfect base camp for the film production.

 We will prioritize the Enchanted Café becoming a model business in the sustainable practices that are incorporated into its various activities, including energy conservation, use of local, organic and environmentally friendly products, minimal use of paper goods, recycling and composting in our gardens.
 We will seek to install skylights for more natural lighting and solar panels at the rear of the building or on the roof to provide all the power needs of our operations as funds can be made available.